 SOC teams need to constantly shift their focus from one system to another, and in some cases, you’ll get redundancy between solutions (the same alert from two or more products).
 Sometimes, you’ll miss a real incident that poses an actual risk.

 Companies usually try to solve it by consolidating their data/alerts into one system.
-That eliminates the focus factor, where no shifting is needed – all of your alerts are in one place.
+That eliminates the focus factor, where no shifting is needed for SOC analysts – all of your alerts are in one place.
 Redundancy will decrease and the chance of missing crucial alerts will also drop.

 However, there’s still one issue that doesn’t get addressed: false positives.